RooRoo6080/secure-bootloader/README.md

 ## Tools

-There are four python scripts in the `tools` directory which are used to:
+There are three python scripts in the `tools` directory which are used to:
 1. Provision the bootloader
 2. Generate keys
 3. Bundle and encrypt the firmware